 The Trump administration is on a victory tour, shouting they have been TOTALLY vindicated, although the Mueller Report has not been examined in public.
 Trump, himself has already determined to obliterate more of Obama's legacy.
 His policies are in major ways against the best interest of his voters.
-To me it seems likely his supporters are either at least tolerant of racist views and/or upset over progressive social freedoms.
+To me it seems likely his supporters are either at least tolerant of racist views and/or are upset over progressive social freedoms.
 If a lie is repeated enough it is believed.

 My understanding of collusion is vague.
 It has to be proved that there was a criminal coordinated effort to bring about a result.
 Of course all successful election campaigns involve coordinated efforts, but if we like the end results the efforts are acceptable.
 In the carefully worded summary it was concluded there was no collusion with the Russian government.
 Michael Cohen had already pointed out that Trump didn't feel the need to be direct in order give direction.
 The summary did concede that obstruction has neither been proved or disproved.
 Apologists state that since there was nothing to hide there couldn't be any obstruction which of course is nonsense.